YonatanKof/wwape-next/content/post/target-audience.md

     Allocate resources efficiently by spending your marketing budget on channels and activities that are most likely to reach your *target audience*.

-- ***Helps Define the Product or Service:***
+- ***Improved Product and Service Development:***

     By knowing your audience, you can create products and services that truly meet their needs.
-Increase your understanding of what features and benefits are most important to your target customers and focus on delivering them.
+Understanding what features and benefits matter most to your target customers allows you to focus on delivering them.

-- ***A Stronger Brand:***
+- ***A Stronger Brand Identity:***

-    Setting a *target audience* is a great starting point to make things clearer and demystify conceptions about your brand.
-The *target audience* will provide a basis for you to set the *user persona* document, which is a higher level of specification.
+    Setting a *target audience* helps clarify and solidify your brand identity, making it easier to communicate who you are and what you stand for, ultimately leading to stronger customer loyalty.

+- ***Create User Personas***

+    Your *target audience* provides the foundation for creating detailed *user personas*, offering a more granular understanding of your ideal customers.

 ## What is Target Audience?